A Positive Mass Theorem for Static Causal Fermion Systems

 \section{Abstract}

 Asymptotically flat static causal fermion systems are introduced.
-Their total mass is defined as a limit of surface layer integrals which compare the measures describing the asymptotically flat space-time and a vacuum space-time near spatial infinity.
-Our definition does not involve any regularity assumptions; it even applies to singular or generalized ``quantum'' space-times.
+Their total mass is defined as a limit of surface layer integrals which compare the measures describing the asymptotically flat spacetime and a vacuum spacetime near spatial infinity.
+Our definition does not involve any regularity assumptions; it even applies to singular or generalized ``quantum'' spacetimes.
 A positive mass theorem is proven.
 Our methods and results explain why and how the causal action principle incorporates the nonlinear effects of gravity for static systems.